auroraxcheng/movielistproject/README.md

 - As a user, I want to be able to move movies from the *to watch list* to the *already watched* list
 - As a user, I want to be able to see the number of movies in each list
 - As a user, I want to be able to see the total running time of the movies in each list
+- As a user, I want to be able to save my towatch and already watched lists to file
+- As a user, I want to be able to start the application and have to option to load my towatch and alreadywatched lists from before